martinvicknair/cbdarvada.com/_posts/2020-03-17-curbside-service.md

 post_date: 2020-03-17 12:11:53
 ---
 <!-- wp:paragraph -->
 <p>Please find the precautions we are taking here at Arvada American Shaman!
-We are offering curbside pickup and free delivery!
+We are offering immediate curbside pickup and <a href="https://cbdamericanshaman/arvada" target="_blank" rel="noreferrer noopener" aria-label="free delivery with a $99 purchase (opens in a new tab)">free delivery with a $99 purchase</a>!
 Please help us spread the word!
 Keep yourselves safe and let us know if we can help in anyway!!!</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":137,"sizeSlug":"large","linkDestination":"media"} -->